-Hammersmith & Fulham Council is exploring the potential for net zero compatible district heat networks within the borough.
+Hammersmith & Fulham Council has produced a plan for net zero compatible district heat networks within the borough.

-This work is undertaken together with Kensington and Chelsea Council and supported by the Local Energy Accelerator Programme.
+This work was undertaken together with Kensington and Chelsea Council and supported by the Mayor of London’s Local Energy Accelerator Programme.

 District heat networks